Negligence In Personal Injury Cases

 Compensatory damages are important in personal injury cases to help plaintiffs recover from financial and emotional losses caused by the defendant’s actions.

-In cases involving gross negligence or intentional misconduct, punitive damages may be awarded.
+Punitive damages may be awarded in cases involving gross negligence or intentional misconduct.
 Punitive damages are intended to punish a defendant and prevent others from engaging in similar behavior.

 Negligence involves a failure to act reasonably or responsibly, resulting in harm to another person.
 Intentional torts, on the other hand, involve deliberate actions that cause harm, such as assault or defamation.